 Paper “The Web We Weave: Untangling the Social Graph of the IETF” by Prashant Khare, Mladen Karan, Gareth Tyson, Matthew Purver, Patrick Healey, Ignacio Castro, and collaborators at Glasgow has been accepted at the 16th International AAAI Conference on Web

-Paper “Elastic Sketch: Adaptive and Fast Network-wide Measurements” by Prof. Steve Uhlig and colleagues has been accepted at the ACM SIGCOMM Conference.
-This is the top conference for computer networking research, with an acceptance rate of 18%.
+Paper “SEAD Counter: Self-Adaptive Counters With Different Counting Ranges” by Prof. Steve Uhlig and colleagues has been accepted in IEEE/ACM Transactions on Networking (ToN).
+This is the premier journal for networking research, with an impact factor of 3.56.